mehikmat/hadoop-install/ha-steps.md

-1) St host name for each machines
+1) Set host name for each machines

 ```
 echo master1 > /etc/hostname